marek-kultys/trowel-and-lime/_posts/26-08-2018-blog-post-user-guide.md

 2. Pushed to master in the GitHub [sgraffito_v1 repository](https://github.com/marek-kultys/sgraffito_v1)

-3. The contents of the `_site` folder in the repository master branch must be uploaded to the host server on [klatka.pl](https://klatka.pl/)
+3. The contents of the `_site` folder in the repository master branch must be uploaded to the host server on GitHub pages

 4. Verify the changes on the [Trowel & Lime website](http://trowelandlime.com)